Skip to content

 Who is Bough for?

-Anyone setting up a Special Needs Trust — for a child, sibling, spouse, grandchild, parent, or for themselves.
+Anyone setting up a Special Needs Trust for a loved one — a child, sibling, spouse, grandchild, or parent.
 If you're weighing a $3–5k attorney, a template service, or a chatbot draft, you're the reader.

 Is Bough a law firm?

-No. Bough is an estate-planning product that partners with bar-admitted attorneys in your state.
+No. Bough is an estate-planning product that partners with licensed attorneys in your state.
 Every trust is reviewed and signed off by one of them before delivery.
 We're not your legal representation.

 Which states do you work in?